LuckyIntegral/ft_transcendence/modules.md

 ◦ Major module: Implement Two-Factor Authentication (2FA) and JWT.
 (1 point) ◦ Major module: Use of advanced 3D techniques.
 (1 point) ◦ Minor module: User and Game Stats Dashboards (0.5 point)

-TODO:
-- Each user has a Match History including 1v1 games, dates, and relevant details, accessible to logged-in users.